eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 		modifiying those libraries;
 		this is forbidden in object-oriented programming languages
 			\cite[\S5, pp. 188-189]{Tate2014}.
+	- "Functions are built on multiple dispatch, which is a more powerful version of overloading and dynamic dispatch" \cite[\S5, pp. 194]{Tate2014}.
 + Concurrency and distributed computing are required for high-performance computing \cite[\S5, pp. 189]{Tate2014}.
 + Processes in *Julia* communicate with each other via message passing, which